cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-22.2-released/index.md

-- introduction of the `publication` and `subscription` command groups in the `cnpg` plugin for `kubectl`, facilitating seamless management of PostgreSQL native logical replication (this unlocks new possibilities for imperative major online upgrades and online imports, enriching your data management strategies)
+- introduction of the `publication` and `subscription` command groups in the `cnpg` plugin for `kubectl`, facilitating seamless management of PostgreSQL native logical replication.
+This unlocks new possibilities for imperative major online upgrades and online imports, enriching your data management strategies.

 **Versions 1.22.2 and 1.21.4** are *patch releases* that include essential bug fixes, addressing issues such as: